top of page

 COMMENTARY

 Peace of Mind (also known as The Candle Burns) is the name given to a song of unknown origin that was reputed to be a Beatles demo, recorded in May-June 1967.
 This track reappeared in (relatively) better quality on DR. ROBERT and ANGEL BABY (the latter is a Lennon bootleg), by Wizardo Rekords.
-As no copyright, claim of ownership, recollection, or documentation about the song has ever been uncovered, its connection with the Beatles remains speculative.
+As no copyright, claim of ownership, recollection, or documentation about the song has ever been uncovered, its connection with the Beatles remained speculative.
 Peace of Mind far pre-dates its appearance on bootleg in 1973.
-One of the authors of this web site (D.S.) has a tape from WUSF-FM recorded in late 1969 where they play it, and the DJ claims he’s been playing it every year since 1967.
-It's surely not by The Beatles, and we don’t think we’ll ever learn who it REALLY is, since the people who made it were probably a bunch of non-talented nobodies.
+One of the authors of this web site (D.S.) has a tape from WUSF-FM recorded in late 1969 where the song is played, and the DJ claims he’s been playing it every year since 1967.
 The following remark was published in the website theamazingkornyfonelabel:

 "on Youtube, someone named “Walton Jones” has posted the same text under several clips of the song: “It’s title is really “Piece of Mind.”
 I know because I wrote it and played it in 1970-71.
 All overdubs of myself, on an old Wollensak tape deck.
 Someone got ahold of the tape and sold it to someone in 1972 or 1973 claiming it to be a rare Beatles tune.
 It isn’t.
 It’s me.
 Sorry to disappoint.
 I suppose a voice print could prove it.”.
-We report it here for the sake of completeness, but it is again a fake assumtion, since the tape was available long before the date reported by this Walton Jones.
+See in the comments here below some remarks by the author of this track.
+The years indicated in the article are not precise, since the track was played not later than 1969.

 RELEASES

 1. June, 1973 (photo below the title).
-The CBM company did not produce any custom label for this record, they used instead the available generic labels in various combination, such as labels in soft bluish or yellowish paper with A/B side indication, in upper or lower case, sometimes jumbled with blank white or colored labels.
-The insert had a Let it be era photograph, printed blue for the first batch of records, track listing and the CBM disc logo.
+CBM did not produce any custom label for this record, the producer used instead the available generic labels in various combinations, such as labels on soft bluish or yellowish paper with A/B side indication, upper or lower case, sometimes jumbled with blank white or colored labels.
+The insert had a Let it be era photograph, printed blue for the first batch of records, together with track listing and the CBM disc logo.

 1973.
-Throughout the remaining part of 1973 the insert was blue or black, but copies distributed in September 1973 had alternatively an insert in blue paper, so that the photo was totally unreadable.
-The labels reproduced below were used in July and August (blank white or colored, orange, red-brownish, purple and green were seen, some of these records were distributed in a folder-type jacket), and in September (yellow with disc logo and side indication).
-This last issue was distributed either with an insert in black ink or the one in blue paper.
-The 1973 releases on blank white label can be distinguished from those produced in 1974 and 1975 for the inner ring at 7 mm from the central hole (those pressed in 1974 and 1975 had the inner ring at 12 mm, or a single ring at 31 mm).
+Throughout the rest of 1973 the insert was blue or black, but copies distributed in September 1973 had alternatively an insert on blue paper, so that the photo was totally unreadable.
+The labels reproduced below were used in July and August (blank white or colored, orange, red-brownish, purple and green were seen, some of these records were distributed in a folder-type jacket), and in September (yellow with disc logo and side indications).
+This last issue was distributed either with an insert printed black or the one in blue paper.
+The 1973 releases on blank white label can be distinguished from those produced in 1974 and 1975 for the inner ring at 7 mm from the spindle hole (those pressed in 1974 and 1975 had the inner ring at 12 mm, or a single ring at 31 mm).

 2.jpg